Nun-z/Nun-z.github.io/README.md

 **7.**  Enter the app's description into the required "description" textbox.

 **8.**  Scroll down to the screenshots section.
 Click on the "Xbox" option.
-You will now need to upload at least one screenshot.
+You will now need to upload at least one .png screenshot with dimensions between 1920x1080 and 3840x2160.

+**9.**  Once you have found a suitable image, click on the plus button and upload it.

+**10.**  You will also need to upload a store logo image, in the section below the screenshots, with dimensions between 720x1080 and 1440x2160.

+**11.**  Once the uploads are complete, no further input is required for this page.
+Scroll down and click the "save" button at the bottom of the page.

+### Step 3: Prepare the application's package for upload